 Teen Program is ideal for animal-loving teens, ages 12-17, who have an interest and passion for helping animals.
 This fun and informative program focuses on developing teens to become responsible pet owners and future volunteers at the Humane Society of Sarasota County.
 Teens will not only learn the basics of handling dogs and cats, they'll also learn about enrichment and humane education.
 The first four sessions of the course will be monthly virtual classes via Zoom, but the fifth and final class will be a hands-on session at HSSC.
 Along the way, teens will work on activities that complement what they learn in class, like making toys and treats for shelter cats and dogs.
 Teens will be assigned a capstone project to showcase what they've learned in the program.
 Once teens complete the program, they can volunteer at the shelter with the same rights and responsibilities as individual adult volunteers (except for handling Black and Purple Dot dogs).
 They can earn community service hours for their time.
 Online and hands-on courses will be taught by HSSC staff members using materials provided by nationally recognized animal behaviorist, Kelley Bollen.

 If you have questions about Teen Program, please contact Ginny Armington at 941.955.4131 x114.

 Due to high demand and limited capacity, teens will be selected on a first come, first serve basis.
-REGISTER FOR THE FALL SESSION.
-You will need to create a VolunteerHub account.
+Registration for Fall 2020 is closed.
+Please check back soon for Spring 2021 registration.